 Why use formula instead of regular milk?

 Commercial Baby formulas provide all the nutrients that most Baby’s need.
-Milk from animals or milk substitute from plant sources doesn’t contain these nutrients in a healthy balance for an Baby.
+Milk from animals or milk substitutes from plant sources doesn’t contain these nutrients in a healthy balance for a Baby.
 For example, Baby’s younger than age 1 who drink cow’s milk are at risk of iron deficiency.
+Such iron deficiency is why it’s especially important to do your research so you can find the top-rated baby formula in South Africa.

 What Baby formula preparations are available?